- Written by Dr.Mehmet Demircioglu

 Do not hide your minoxidil use from your surgeon.
 Some patients feel embarrassed because they started treatment on their own.
 There is no need for that.

-I would much rather know the truth and plan correctly.
+The full history helps me plan correctly.
 A small detail before surgery can become an important detail during surgery.

 If you use oral minoxidil, the decision is different.
 Oral minoxidil acts systemically and should not be started, stopped, or changed casually.
 It must be discussed with the doctor who prescribed it, especially if you have blood pressure issues, heart history, swelling, dizziness, or other medical concerns.

-My practical view is this.
 The scalp should be clean for surgery, the medication plan should be transparent, and the timing should be individual.

 When can I restart minoxidil after a hair transplant?